 PRINT NAME: DATE:

-annual Ti allergic r g to your student medical records, you do not record skin test may include a previous history of a poetaction to a previous skin test, or other medical cone last two (2) years). sitive TB skin test, history of having received BCG Vaccine,
+According to your student medical records, you do not receive annual TB skin testing.
+The reason for not receiving an annual TB skin test may include a previous history of a positive TB skin test, history of having received BCG Vaccine, allergic reaction to a previous skin test, or other medical contraindications.
+An initial negative chest x-ray is required (within the last two (2) years).

-of active include for persons we their persons rays are not required on an annual basis by East Copulmonary TB which include cough, chest pain, a ever, chills, night sweats, becoming tired easily, leaved have these symptoms.
-Persons suspected of bonal healthcare provider at their expense. and hemoptysis.
-Soss of appetite, and ystemic syn I weight los mptoms consistent with TB also ss.
-TB should be considered in
+Chest x-rays are not required on an annual basis by East Central College.
+However, you should be aware of the symptoms of active pulmonary TB which include cough, chest pain, and hemoptysis.
+Systemic symptoms consistent with TB also include fever, chills, night sweats, becoming tired easily, loss of appetite, and weight loss.
+TB should be considered in persons who have these symptoms.
+Persons suspected of having TB will be referred for a complete medical evaluation by their personal healthcare provider at their expense.

-Check the e list below as to any symptoms you may have.
+Check the list below as to any symptoms you may have.

-Yes No 7
+Yes No

 Cough

 Chest Pain

 Hemoptysis (coughing & spitting up blood)

 Fever

 Chills

 Night Sweats

 Tire Easily

 Loss of Appetite

 Weight Loss

-SIGNAT URE: DATE:
+SIGNATURE: DATE:

-Please co emplete and return this questionnaire to the ECC N Nursing Departmen nt by the fo llowing date:
+Please complete and return this questionnaire to the ECC Nursing Department by the following date:

-Source: CDC, Recommendations & Reports Gi mycobacterium tuberculosis in Health- v venting the e Transmission of
+Source: CDC, Recommendations & Reports Guidelines for Preventing the Transmission of mycobacterium tuberculosis in Health-care Settings.

-December 2008

-Reviewed: May 2017, May 2018, May 2019, May 2020 Reviewed/Revised: May 2013, Feb.
-2022
+December 2008 Reviewed: May 2017, May 2018, May 2019, May 2020 Reviewed/Revised: May 2013, Feb.
+2022, July 2023